dominikh/go-mode.el/README.md

 - A function for adding imports, including tab completion (`go-import-add`, bound to `C-c C-a`)
 - A function for removing or commenting unused imports (`go-remove-unused-imports`)
 - `godef-describe` and `godef-jump` (`C-c C-d` and `C-c C-j`) to describe expressions and jump to their declarations.
+This requires you to install godef via `go get code.google.com/p/rog-go/exp/cmd/godef`.
 - Adds basic support for imenu (functions and variables)

 Other extensions